Sign up to our newsletter

 The Big Takeaway: Fix Legal Intake, Fix Everything Else

-These examples all point to one clear conclusion: legal inefficiencies don’t start with slow approvals or contract mismanagement—they start at intake.
+These examples all point to one clear conclusion: legal inefficiencies don’t start with slow approvals or contract mismanagement, they start at intake.
 To eliminate bottlenecks, improve response times, and maximize strategic impact, the solution also needs to start at intake.
 A structured, automated legal intake system reduces inefficiencies, improves visibility, and ensures the right work is handled by the right people at the right time.

 So why do we shy away from addressing this simple piece of the puzzle?
-Because we value our relationship with the business and feel accessible—because it feels like a lot of change management.
+Because we value our relationship with the business and feel accessible because it feels like a lot of change management.
 All valid reasons.
 But what if you could enable your team to stay in email or chat?
 What if you uncovered new ways to add real value to your relationship through insights?
-What if the "system" was mostly hidden in the background, using intelligence to capture the data while your teams focus on just doing their job?
-This tech exists, and once you solve for intake, you unlock all kinds of opportunities for automated workflow, better visibility, reusable work product, improvements to cycle time, and so much more.

 Legal inefficiencies start at intake.
 With the right legal intake software, you can fix that and everything else improves.